-Former IOC president Jacques Rogge dead at 79 — official
+Former IOC President Jacques Rogge dead at 79 — official

 “Your legacy will be etched in the memory of many generations of athletes,” she added.

-The town of Deinze, in the region of Ghent, where Rogge lived, will open a book of condolences from Monday, said its mayor Jan Vermeulen on Sunday evening, expressing "comfort and support" to the family of the deceased.
+The town of Deinze, in the region of Ghent, where Rogge lived, will open a book of condolences from Monday, said its Mayor Jan Vermeulen yesterday evening, expressing “comfort and support” to the family of the deceased.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login